larry-robotics/coffee-n-coding/blog/content/00001-create-and-provide.md

 to store the variable `construction_successful` as an additional member and check it in every operation like `read` and `write` - which is horrible.

-Of course we could remove these checks for `read` and `write`, let it be undefined behavior, and define the contract in a way that the user must verify `construction_successful` after construction.
-But there is one thing no one likes in an autonomous machines - it is undefined behavior!
-In a safety-critical machine you have ideally zero operations with potentially undefined behavior so we have to perform these checks in `read` and `write`.
+Of course, we could remove these checks for `read` and `write`, let it be undefined behavior, and define the contract in a way that the user must verify `construction_successful` after construction.
+But there is one thing no one likes in autonomous machines - it is undefined behavior!
+In a safety-critical machine, you have ideally zero operations with potentially undefined behavior so we have to perform these checks in `read` and `write`.

 Now we have created a file abstraction:

 * which has an invalid state,
- * has performance overhead in every method,
+* has a performance overhead in every method,
 * has massive test overhead - every method has to be verified that the error case "construction not successful" is handled correctly,
 * has massive error handling overhead - the user and implementer have to handle calls to methods when the object is in an invalid state

 ## The Good Solution: Create And Provide